gtojty/OPtoS/readme.md

    serially, and store the results in the corresponding subfolders (1 to N, N is the number of runs preset).

-   type: `sh SerRunLoc.sh NUM RUNMODE LOG ITER REP ITERStoS REPStoS SAMP VTHRES`
+   type: `sh SerRunLoc.sh NUM RUNMODE LOG ITER REP ITERStoS REPStoS SAMP MET VTHRES`

    * NUM: number of runs to be conducted, each using a different random seed.
 This argument must be given;